tolauwae/phd-thesis/src/oop/oop.typ

 If the developer has not yet deduced the root cause of the bug, they could use stepping through the code in a similar way than when using the remote debugger.
 However, this time, stepping through the code is faster as debugging happens locally without incurring in network communication.
-Moreover, the frontend of _Edward_ support an early, naive implementation of backward debugging.
+Moreover, the frontend of _Edward_ supports an early, naive implementation of backward debugging.
 This means that during debugging when the LED does not turn on, the developer can step back to the previous step to diagnose what exactly went wrong during the execution.
 There is no need to restart the program and try to guess what the right conditions for the bug were.
 However, external changes are not reverted.